christopher-altman/quantum-kernel/README.md

 This repository contains reproducible implementations of:

-	-	quantum kernel estimators for multiple circuit ansätze
+- quantum kernel estimators for multiple feature maps
-	-	expressivity metrics including rank profiles, spectral decay, and trace norms
+- expressivity metrics including rank, spectrum, and capacity measures
-	-	controlled experiments comparing depth, entanglement strength, and encoding dimensionality
+- controlled experiments comparing depth, width, and data regimesdata regimes

 All experiments can be executed directly via the provided scripts and notebooks.
 Default configurations reproduce the key expressivity results without modification.